-- Almost all greyhounds are universal blood donors.
+- Almost all Galgos are universal blood donors.

 - You can’t leave greyhounds in the cold.

-- They’re one of the most mistreated dog breeds in existence.
+- The Galgo is one of the most mistreated dog breeds in existence.

-Spanish greyhounds, or Galgos, are one of the oldest dog breeds in the world.
+The Spanish Greyhound, or Spanish Galgo, is one of the oldest dog breeds in the world.

 Dating back centuries, the entire sighthound lineage traces back to the ancient galgos used by the Celtic, Roman, and Spanish people.
-Galgos were highly prized for their speed, agility, and excellent eyesight, and most were owned by aristocrats who used them to hunt hares.
+Galgos were highly prized for their speed, agility, and excellent eyesight, and most were owned by aristocrats who used them as hunting dogs to hunt hares.

-They were so highly prized that the crime of killing someone’s galgo was punishable by death.
+In Spain, they were so highly prized that the crime of killing someone’s Spanish Galgo was punishable by death.
 Galgos were later bred to create other breeds, like the English greyhound and the smaller, more timid Italian greyhound.

 You have a lineage tracing back centuries…